Rodney Goddard Aller

 "The boys at Dartmouth got edges and bindings first and the next year we got them," Mr. Aller recalled.
 "We could see the advantages of the new equipment.
 They keep improving boots, bindings, skis.
 They're all better now than they were five or 10 years ago."

 There certainly are things in the world that get better with age.
 Ski equipment, for instance.
-And athletes like Mr. Aller, who look to men like local legend Ole Hegge and cross-country champion "Jack Rabbit" Johannsen - he kept going until he was 112 years old.
+And athletes like Mr. Aller, who look to men like local legend Ole Hegge and cross-country champion "Jack Rabbit" Johannsen who kept going until he was 112 years old.

 "Men like that make you feel like you don't have to quit at 85," he said.